rivoric/websitemon/__app__/logon/readme.md

 The GET and POST are done within a session so any cookies and other session data is maintained.
 Any form item with a value already set, often hidden, are included in the post value.

+If a confirmationElement (CSS selector) is configured it find this element on the page and log the text.
+This can be used to manually verify the page is loading correctly.

+If a signoutUrl is configured then this URL will be used to sign out.

 ## Configuration

 The function expects additional configuration to be set within the configuration table in the storage account.